rips/php-connector-bundle/README.md

 ### Hydrators

-Hydrators in the connector-bundle are used to populate the custom `Entity` classes with data returned from the `RIPS-Connector` library.
-They expect `stdClass` objects (returned from `RIPS-Connector`) which are mapped into the entity classes.
+Hydrators in the connector-bundle are used to populate the custom `Entity` classes with data returned from the RIPS Connector library.
+They expect `stdClass` objects (returned from RIPS Connector) which are mapped into the entity classes.

 In some situations you will have nested objects (a `UserEntity` contains a nested `OrgEntity`) in which case it's best to reuse the `OrgHydrator` in the `UserHydrator` to populate the nested `OrgEntity` object.